GrayHatter/gr.ht/content/posts/2019-09-16-passwords-considered-harmful.md

 individual passwords can be broken, stolen, guessed, or given away.
 But also because, if you have no other data than email and password pairs you do have something worth stealing.
 Painting an even larger target on your back.
 It's time to stop using password for authentication.
-Passwords are now considered harmful, and you shouldn't use them anymore.
+Passwords should be considered harmful, and you should avoid them whenever possible!

 First, consider what problem passwords solve.
 User authentication.
-No, really!
-That's it, that's all they're good for[^1] [^2].
+No, really, that's it!
+That's the only thing they're good for[^1] [^2].
 Passwords are shared secret between the server and the client.
 I have to start with this because I've had to dispel the notion that they have something to do with authorization.
 But that's different problem entirely.
 A user account may be authorized to do many things, but each only has a single password.

 [^1]: [1] Ok, that's not the only thing, passwords are also useful as a [Duress Code](https://en.wikipedia.org/wiki/Duress_code)